 The RegisterPool object represents a set of registers.
 It can be used to get or set all registers in a Thread at once.
 See the Thread::getAllRegisters and Thread::setAllRegisters functions.
-See Error!
-Reference source not found. for more information about MachRegister and MachRegisterVal.
+See Appendix A for more information about MachRegister and MachRegisterVal.